sdat2/seager19/docs/MRes.md

    can be parameterised from its characteristics and the characteristics of the coast, involving more extensive extreme value theory.

 To achieve this I am in contact with Talea Mayo (storm surge expert), and Dan Chavas (tropical cyclone expert).

 ## Focus 1

 The potential intensity index is a good indicator of the maximum size that a storm could reach in a given climate, which is dependent on the sea surface temperature and the temperature of the troposphere.
-There are various cyclone genesis indices.
+There are also various cyclone genesis indices.
+The biases in the global climate models are non stationary.
+Correcting the bias in global climate models would require some understanding of what the true sentivities of the climate to the forcing.
+Perhaps a combination of physical models and ML emulators can improve this understanding.